ChristianLeon1/screen_manager/README.md

 # screen_manager
-Screen manager selector with dmenu for multiple
+Screen manager selector with dmenu for multiple monitors